CLAY DYSTOPIA

-Cracked Myths installation invite reflection on long held belief in classical ideals versus the fragility of human beings.
+Cracked Myths installation invites reflection on long held beliefs in classical ideals versus the fragility of human beings.
 The cracks in these sculptures symbolize the passage of time, the fragility of humanity, and the endurance of classical art.
 They explore the idea that beauty is not complete without bearing traces of suffering or damage.
+But as I started to create my dystopia I realised the comparisons with our modern society.

 A dystopian environment